luxempig/pdf-pipeline/README.md

 ## 📄 License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+**Personal and Educational Use**: Free to use, modify, and distribute for non-commercial purposes.

+**Commercial Use**: Requires explicit written permission from the copyright holder.
+Contact luxempig for commercial licensing.

-MIT License - see LICENSE file for details.
+See LICENSE file for full details.

 ## 🆘 Support